Ashur-dan II: Accomplishments

 The fragmentary annals suggest Ashur-Dan was the first king to conduct regular military campaigns in over a century.
 His military campaigns primarily focused on northern territories along mountainous terrain that made controlling it problematic.
 These areas were vital because they lay close to the Assyrian heartland and thus were vulnerable to enemy attacks.
 Furthermore, several important routes leading to Anatolia ran through these areas and were a source of crucial metals.
-In one of his more significant victories, Ashur-Dan captured the king of the northeastern state of Kadmuhu, flayed him, and displayed his skin publicly on the walls of Arbela, then replaced him with a loyal subordinate and took valuable bronze, tin, and precious stones from Kadmuhu.
+In one of his more significant victories, Ashur-Dan captured the king of the northeastern state of Katmuḫu(kadmuhu), flayed him, and displayed his skin publicly on the walls of Arbela, then replaced him with a loyal subordinate and took valuable bronze, tin, and precious stones from Kadmuhu.

 Another chief concern of Ashur-Dan’s known military campaigns was the Aramaeans to the west.
 The fragmentary annals state that Ashur-Dan believed he was rightfully retaking Assyrian territory occupied by the Aramaeans in the recent past.
 He also claimed that he had brought back Assyrians who had fled due to starvation to resettle the lands.
 The impression conveyed through these annals was that the Aramaeans had enslaved and slaughtered Assyrians and seized their land.

 Eastwards, the Zagros foothills down to the lower Zab, were crucial strategic points where Assyrian kings frequently campaigned, both for Assyrian security and to safeguard the limited routes through the mountains.
 This was a key commercial point for Assyrians, through which they received horses and valuable lapis lazuli mined in northeast Afghanistan.